Sign up to receive this daily email by 9am every morning.

 The Times looks at the dilemma facing Ed Miliband: will he or won’t he challenge his brother?
 Damian Whitworth asks: “Would Ed play Cain to David’s Abel and knife his brother’s career to get his hands on the top prize?
 Those who know them say ‘they have a very, very close relationship’ and ‘will find a way through this’… Both young men read politics, philosophy and economics at Corpus Christi, Oxford.
 David earned a first while Ed had to settle for a 2:1.
 Both were presidents of the junior common room (JCR).
 A friend of David’s at Oxford recalls that he pulled off the coup of persuading the college to sever connections with Barclays Bank because of its involvement in apartheid South Africa… After Oxford, David was a Kennedy Scholar at Massachusetts Institute of Technology and ended up at the think-tank IPPR before Tony Blair brought him into Downing Street, where he became head of policy.
 Ed had a brief flirtation with journalism before becoming a researcher for Harriet Harman.
 Gordon Brown recruited him and he was a key adviser when he became Chancellor.”
 The Guardian, meanwhile, says of Ed: “Some see him as more approachable than his older brother” and of David: “His biggest challenges are to convince the Labour party grassroots that he will serve their needs, to prove he is more than a brainy academic and that he has popular appeal.”

 And the Telegraph reports the response of the markets to yesterday’s dramatic developments, saying sterling “was under pressure” in the midst of the “political vacuum”.
 The report says: “The pound continued a slide that started toward the end of trading on Monday after Gordon Brown’s unexpected announcement that he will manage negotiations with the Lib Dems before standing aside as Labour leader.Within minutes of currency traders arriving at the desks on Tuesday, the pound had given up another half a cent against the dollar to trade at around $1.4780.
 It remains above its recent low of $1.4476, helped by the overall lift given to markets by the half-trillion euro bail-out package negotiated in Brussels.”
 The Times adds: “Asian markets fell this morning as the feelgood factor of the eurozone stability measures evaporated.
 Japan’s Nikkei index fell 1.2 per cent, or 126.22 points, to 10,404.48 amid concerns over the details of the €750 billion (£650 billion) rescue fund to prevent the Greek debt crisis spreading across Europe.
 Chinese inflation figures hit an 18-month high, adding to the unease.
 The FTSE 100 is expected to edge lower in early trading as investors consider the ramifications of prolonged political uncertainty.”Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.